n05la3/cmdtypist/README.md

 CMDTYPIST

-CMDTYPIST is a programmer oriented command line typing tutor written in c, designed to work on the gnome-terminal, xterm and uxterm and other consoles.
+It is a programmer oriented command line typing tutor written in c, designed to work on the gnome-terminal, xterm and uxterm and other consoles.
 It consists true programming lessons, so the user can type and learn at the same time.